Beyond the Visible: A Survey on Cross-spectral Face Recognition: Cross-spectral Face Recognition

 \subsubsection{Generative Adversarial Networks (GANs)}

 \textit{GANs} are deep learning frameworks introduced by Goodfellow \textit{et al.} \cite{goodfellow2014generative} (2014), which consist of two sub-networks, a \textit{Generative} model \textit{G} and a \textit{Discriminative} model \textit{D} trained simultaneously.
 Together, \textit{G} and \textit{D} compete with each other in a minimax game.
-Specifically, \textit{G} aims to learn the intrinsic distribution $p_G$ over some target data $x \sim p_{data} $, and associated with a noise prior $z \sim p_z$, $G$ draws sample $z$ by creating synthetic data $G(z)$.
-In the meantime, $D$ aids the training by taking $x$ or $G(z)$ as input and performing a binary classification as to whether the input is from real data $p_{data}$ or from generated data $p_G$. $G$ attempts to mislead $D$ to not be able to distinguish generated images from real, while $D$ evaluates the quality of the input.
+Specifically, \textit{G} aims to learn the intrinsic distribution $p_G$ over some target data $x \sim p_{data} $, and associated with a noise prior $z \sim p_z$. $G$ draws sample $z$ for creating synthetic data $G(z)$.
+In the meantime, $D$ aids the training by taking $x$ or $G(z)$ as input and performing a binary classification as to whether the input is from the real data distribution $p_{data}$ or from the generated data distribution $p_G$. $G$ attempts to mislead $D$ to not be able to distinguish generated images from real, while $D$ attempts to make that distinction.

 The optimization competition of these two models results in the following minimax game